-- 3.1.1 Contractor shall be fully and solely responsible for ensuring the safety and health of Contractor Personnel and for ensuring that its Work and other activities do not compromise the health and safety of CP Personnel or any other party, the protection of the environment, the protection of CP's property and those of any other party, and do not interfere with the safety of CP's railway operations. - 3.1.2 Contractor shall comply with and shall ensure all of Contractor Personnel are trained and qualified to safely perform the Work and that they comply with all Applicable Legislation pertaining to the protection against fire, safety, health, and environmental hazards, and with any licence, permits, authorizations issued by the respective authority. - 3.1.3 Contractor shall comply with and shall ensure all of Contractor Personnel comply with all terms and conditions of all agreements, expressed or implied, between Contractor and CP, and all applicable CP policies and practices. - 3.1.4 Contractor shall provide Contractor Personnel, at its own expense, any and all safety equipment required to protect against injuries during the performance of the Work and shall ensure that Contractor Personnel are knowledgeable of and utilize safe practices in performing the Work. - 3.1.5 The Contractor shall have a copy of the following documents at the Work Site at all times, and shall produce them as and when requested by CP: - (a) These Minimum Safety Requirements for Contractors Working on CP Property; - (b) Licenses, Certifications, permits, training records or other documents required by Applicable Legislation or these Minimum Safety Requirements; - (c) Contractor's Safety Management Plan; - (d) Contractor's Emergency Information Sheet (see Attachment A); and - (e) Any additional documents required by Contract or by agreement with Manager In Charge.
+- 3.1.1 Contractor shall be fully and solely responsible for ensuring the safety and health of Contractor Personnel and for ensuring that its Work and other activities do not compromise the health and safety of CP Personnel or any other party, the protection of the environment, the protection of CP's property and those of any other party, and do not interfere with the safety of CP's railway operations. - 3.1.2 Contractor shall comply with and shall ensure all of Contractor Personnel are trained and qualified to safely perform the Work and that they comply with all Applicable Legislation pertaining to the protection against fire, safety, health, and environmental hazards, and with any license, permits, authorizations issued by the respective authority. - 3.1.3 Contractor shall comply with and shall ensure all of Contractor Personnel comply with all terms and conditions of all agreements, expressed or implied, between Contractor and CP, and all applicable CP policies and practices. - 3.1.4 Subject to the requirements of CP's Access Control Procedures, the contractor shall provide CP eRailsafe training for each employee engaged in work on CP property.
+Where there is no agreement between CP and the Contractor, the Contractor is responsible for meeting the additional requirements outlines within CP's Access Control Procedures. - 3.1.5 Contractor shall provide Contractor Personnel, at its own expense, all safety equipment required to protect against injuries during the performance of the Work and shall ensure that Contractor Personnel are knowledgeable of and utilize safe practices in performing the Work. - 3.1.6 The Contractor shall have a copy of the following documents at the Work Site at all times, and shall produce them as and when requested by CP: - (a) These Minimum Safety Requirements for Contractors Working on CP Property; - (b) Licenses, Certifications, permits, training records or other documents required by Applicable Legislation or these Minimum Safety Requirements; - (c) Contractor's Site Safety Plan: - (d) Contractor's Emergency Information Sheet (see Attachment A); and - (e) Any additional documents required by Contract or by agreement with Manager-in-Charge. - (f) Employee identification (eRailsafe badge see 9.1.1).